talwrii/obsidian-header-navigation/README.md

 # Influences
 This is very much influenced by the functions provided by emacs <a href="https://orgmode.org/">org-mode</a>

-This project uses the [remark](https://github.com/remarkjs/remark/) markdown parser.
+This project uses the [remark](https://github.com/remarkjs/remark/) markdown parser and its source code is included (under and MIT license) within the js output.

 # About me
 I make productivity tools and AI tools related to reading.